secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/mailjet/index.html.md

 ### About MaailJet
 [MailJet](https://www.mailjet.com/) is an email platform used for large transactional sends.
-It is replacing MailChimp as our large-scale sender.
 MailJet charges based on volume sent, not database size, so it is more cost effective (among other reasons) to use vs [Marketo](/handbook/marketing/marketing-operations/marketo/).

 MailJet is used by only certain Marketing Ops and Marketing Campaigns users.
-It is currently being onboarded as of 2021-03-01, planning to have the IP warmed and the platform useable by mid-April 2021.

 ### Use Cases
 - Large sends (50k) or more.
      - Security Incidents
      - Account Updates (Account and pricing notifications, etc)
      - Privacy Policy Updates
+- Non-database sends
+     - Community alerts

 ### Requesting Email Send from MailJet
 If the email is an emergency, please follow directions on [this page](/handbook/marketing/emergency-response).